Azure-Samples/modern-data-warehouse-dataops/e2e_samples/fabric_dataops_sample/README.md

 ## Cleaning up

-Cleanup involves cleaning up of below components:
+Once you have finished with the sample, you can delete the deployed resources by running the cleanup script.

+The [cleanup script](./cleanup.sh) performs the following actions:

-- Azure resources.
+- Deletes all the deployed Azure and Fabric resources.
-- Fabric resources.
+- Deletes Fabric connection to ADLS Gen2 storage.
-- Fabric ADLS Gen2 connection and its value from .env file.
+- Resets corresponding `ADLS_GEN2_CONNECTION_ID` variable in the .env file.
-- Azure Key Vault purge.
+- Ensures that the Azure Key Vault is purged.
-- Intermediate terraform files created during deployment process.
+- Removes intermediate Terraform files created during deployment process including state files.

 You will need to authenticate **with user context** and run the cleanup script.